NikhilMukraj/spiking-neural-networks/README.md

 - When neurotransmitter refactor done, refactor fitting neurons have the option to only consider the postsynaptic neuron when implementing neurotransmission schemes

+- Another refactor for neurotransmission, neurotransmitter and receptors should be a trait that structs can implement
+  - Approximation of neurotransmission for integrate and fire cells
+    - When presynaptic neuron spikes, receptor value is set to $r_max$ and then slowly decays over time (r change is basically just t change here where t, the neurotransmitter, decays over time)

 - **Redo obsidian notes with new code**

 - **When neurotransmitter refactor done, move to Hopfield network or lixirnet or Poisson/spike train or FitzHugh-Nagumo**